 The Ministry of Culture (on the national level) and larger cities (on the local level) are major founders of international cultural cooperation projects and initiatives.
 The Ministry of Culture cooperates with the Ministry of Foreign and European Affairs which is responsible for coordination of work of cultural attachés.
-Croatian embassies are still the focal points for the promotion of Croatian culture, although this should be changed with the establishment of the Foundation "Croatia House".
-However, it is still not transparent enough how the Foundation will function (see chapter 3.4.1).
+Croatian embassies are still the focal points for the promotion of Croatian culture.